From a ride on the London Eye to an afternoon with A-list celebrities, see London's iconic attractions in one fun-packed day.

 You can see many of London's top attractions from the Coca-Cola London Eye, including the Houses of Parliament, Big Ben and St Paul's Cathedral.
 So it's a good starting point for your day of sightseeing – especially as the earlier you go, the shorter the queue!

-After seeing London from above, walk along the river Thames to the SEA LIFE London Aquarium, which is less than a minute away.
-The aquarium has one of Europe's largest collections of global marine life, including sharks, crocodiles, penguins and sea horses.
-Don't miss the daily feeding times and talks - you can sometimes help out with the feed, but keep your fingers away from the piranhas!
+After seeing London from above, walk along the river Thames to the SEA LIFE London aquarium, which is less than a minute away.
+Go on a behind the scenes tour with specialist aquarists to learn how they care for one of Europe's largest collections of global marine life.
+Don't miss the daily feeding times and talks – you can sometimes help out with the feed, but keep your fingers away from the piranhas!

 If you'd prefer something a bit gorier, visit the spooky London Dungeon.
 Located right next to the aquarium, this popular attraction includes scary rides and fascinating exhibits about London's gruesome history.
 Book your London Dungeon tickets in advance and you'll get priority access on the day as well as great discounts.